santhulak/Loan-Eligibility-Prediction/README.md

 **Usage**
 To access the loan eligibility prediction system, follow these steps:

-Access the deployed application on the Streamlit Cloud platform using the provided URL
+Deployed application on the Streamlit Cloud platform

 Input the necessary information, such as age, income, employment status, credit history, and loan amount.